Evanslearn/GroupProject/README.md

 You can then uncomment the line [initialData, df_train, df_test, useCreditCard] = useCreditCardData(useFraudData = "useFraud", numberOfSyntheticRows = "rowsLikeTrainSet"), and choose values for the variables:
   * useFraudData = "useFraud": Use this value, if you only want to create data from the fraud class.
 Else change this value to any other string.
   * numberOfSyntheticRows: Change this value, to show how many synthetic samples you want to create.
 Default string value ("rowsLikeTrainSet"), will end up creating rows equal to the original data train set.
-* If you intend to use either the Health Insurance Lead Prediction dataset, you simply need to comment the line "[initialData, df_train, df_test, useCreditCard] = useCreditCardData(useFraudData = "useFraud", numberOfSyntheticRows = "rowsLikeTrainSet")"
+* If you intend to use the Health Insurance Lead Prediction dataset, you simply need to comment the line "[initialData, df_train, df_test, useCreditCard] = useCreditCardData(useFraudData = "useFraud", numberOfSyntheticRows = "rowsLikeTrainSet")"

 ## Number of synthetic Data:
 By default, the number of synthetic data will be equal to the train set (70% of the initial data).
 If you would like to change this, simply change the value of the variable numberOfSyntheticRows, to the value of choice.